Spectral aspects of the Berezin transform: Berezin transform and Donaldson's iterations

-Note that if $Y$ is irreducible, assumptions $(i)$ and $(ii)$ are satisfied as soon as $Y$ is not contained in a proper projective subspace of $\C P^{n-1}$.
-Thus these assumptions are automatically satisfied in the important case when $\nu$ is induced by a smooth volume form over a complex manifold $X$ embedded in a projective space via Kodaira embedding.

-Conversely, observe that if there exists a $\nu$-balanced Hermitian product, the whole variety $Y$ (in contrast with its irreducible components) cannot lie in a proper projective subspace of $\C P^{n-1}$.
-Indeed, assume without loss of generality that $\<\cdot,\cdot\>$ is $\nu$-balanced, and assume on the contrary that the lift of $Y$ to $\C^n$ is orthogonal to a non-zero vector, say $u$.
-Then equation \eqref{eq-Donaldson-POVM-1} yields
+Note that if $Y$ is irreducible, assumptions $(i)$ and $(ii)$ are satisfied as soon as $Y$ is not contained in a proper projective subspace of $\PPP(\cV^*)$.
+Thus Theorem \ref{thm-expcvcor} applies in particular to the important case of Example \ref{exam-balanced}, where $\nu$ is induced by a smooth volume form over a complex manifold $Y$ embedded in a projective space via Kodaira embedding.
+Conversely, if the whole variety $Y$ (in contrast with its irreducible components) lies in a proper projective subspace of $\PPP(\cV^*)$, then there exists $u\in\cV$ such that $\Phi_q(z)\,u=0$ for all $z\in Y$, contradicting condition \eqref{eq-Donaldson-POVM-1}, so that there does not exist any $\nu$-balanced Hermitian product.